Why is this important?

 If you are considering taking legal action about your NHS complaint, you will need to consult a solicitor.

 You should be aware that these actions are costly and complex.
 All family practitioners are insured and legal action will usually be contested by an insurance company.
 Where the legal action is about the actions of an NHS Health Board employee, the NHS Health Board will be responsible for deciding whether to contest the action.

 If you think that an NHS practitioner has been guilty of professional misconduct, it may be possible to complain to the practitioner's professional or regulatory body.
 If a practitioner is found guilty of professional misconduct they can be prevented from practising in the future.

 You may make a complaint to a professional body even if you have also made a complaint under the NHS complaints procedure.
 However, if an investigation has already started under the NHS complaints procedure, the professional body may decide to wait for the outcome of this before deciding what action it should take.

-To find out more about the appropriate professional body, you can look at a leaflet produced jointly by all of the regulatory bodies including the General Medical Council.
+To find out more about the appropriate professional body, you can look at a leaflet called 'Who regulates health and social care professionals', produced jointly by all of the regulatory bodies including the General Medical Council.
 The leaflet outlines which regulatory body is responsible for monitoring each profession and what regulation means.
 It also provides contact details for all of the organisations.
 The leaflet has been produced in 12 languages and a large print version of the English version is also available.
 To download a copy of the leaflet, go to the website of the General Medical Council at www.gmc-uk.org.

-The General Medical Council (GMC) has produced a leaflet called 'How to complain about a doctor' for Scotland.
-To download a copy of the leaflet, go to the website of the General Medical Council at www.gmc-uk.org.
+The General Medical Council (GMC) has produced a number of leaflets about concerns and complaints about doctors.
+There is one called 'What to expect from your doctor: a guide for patients' and another called 'How to complain about a doctor in Scotland'.
+To download a copy of either leaflet, go to the website of the General Medical Council at www.gmc-uk.org.

 For more information about discrimination see our discrimination pages.